 We know his number and we know his name, but why does James Bond continue to fascinate us more than 60 years after his creation?
 Where did creator Ian Fleming get his name, what are the origins of “007” and why does he look the way he does?
 Find out when we Deconstruct 007!

 John Threlfall, Special Projects & Communications Officer , Department of Writing

 Sooke Summer Night Market

-The Vendor Application for the Sooke Summer Night Market will available in March.
+The Vendor Application for the Sooke Summer Night Market is now available.
+CLICK HERE to download.

 School Tour Volunteers Wanted

 Download our volunteer application form.